-Student Employment Opportunities: The Office of Student Employment assists in connecting students with on-campus employment and off-campus community service opportunities.
+The Career Services office assists in connecting students with on-campus employment and off-campus community service opportunities.
 Students working on-campus follow the current minimum wage guidelines with a maximum of 15 hours worked per week.

 Tuition, Fees, and Other Expenses